Ietsiee/ifetch/README.md

 - Basix userland tools

 ## Installation
-You can install ifetch using one of the following methods
+You can install ifetch using one of the following methods.

 ### Linux
 Requirments: sudo, tar and wget